 Related: Hawaiian Food Bucket List

 If you’re up for more adventure, you may want to take a boat to Molokini Crater for some of the best snorkeling on the island.
-Keep in mind that wearing reef-safe sunscreen is extremely important to preserve the marine life you are admiring on these snorkeling escapades.
+Keep in mind that wearing reef-safe sunscreen is extremely important to preserve the marine life you are admiring on your snorkeling escapades.

 Day 3 – Road to Hana

-After doing much research, we opted to drive the back road to Hana for multiple reasons: 1) it guaranteed us plenty of time to do what we wanted to do most and 2) it helped us avoid traffic.
-I knew the roads would be rough, but a friend had done it a few months before and reassured me that it was nothing we hadn’t seen in Oklahoma before.
+After doing lots of research, we opted to drive the back road to Hana.
+I knew the roads would be rough, but a friend had done it a few months before and reassured me that it was nothing we hadn’t seen in Oklahoma.
+Do NOT attempt this drive if you don’t have experience driving unpaved roads or without a high-clearance vehicle.
+It’s also important to note that this road is mostly used by locals, so you must always let them pass.

 Day 4 – Lahaina